metabase/metabase/docs/questions/query-builder/expressions/offset.md

 ## Offset doesn't account for missing data

 `Offset` can only reference the rows you _have_, which means it can produce correct but unexpected results.
-For example, lets say you want to compare each _day's_ count to the previous day.
+For example, let's say you want to compare each _day's_ count to the previous day.

 Take the following table, where the `Previous` column is created by the expression `Offset(Count, -1)`: